General Argyres-Douglas Theory: AD points from 6d theory

 \subsubsection{Type III SCFT}

 The SCFT defined by using type III irregular singularity is a little bit harder to analyze.
-Let's first study case I in which the order of pole is integer.
-Such a singularity is specified by a sequence of Young Tableaux $Y_n\subseteq Y_{n-1}\dots\subseteq Y_1$ with $n=N/k+2$.
+Let's first study the integer pole case, and the singularity is specified by a sequence of Young Tableaux $Y_n\subseteq Y_{n-1}\dots\subseteq Y_1$ with $n=N/k+2$.
 The Seiberg-Witten curve at the singularity is